A Serendipitous Discovery

 33°49’S, 115°02’E

 The Idée Fixe Vineyard is located in Karridale, in the deep south of Margaret River.
-Constantly exposed to the biting cold winds of the Southern Ocean, this cloudy and humid site and its unique pockets of quartz lends itself to the elegant, expressive Chardonnay of a distinctly Margaret River Blanc de Blancs.
+Exposed to the bitterly cold winds of the Southern Ocean, this cloudy and humid site with its unique pockets of quartz breccia soils lends itself to the elegant, expressive Chardonnay of a distinctly Margaret River Blanc de Blancs.

 The vineyard has 29.12 hectares under vine and was first planted in 1995.
 In recent years, non-Chardonnay vines have been grafted or replanted, and now only Chardonnay and small amounts of Pinot Noir are grown.
 The site is significantly lower in altitude than other areas of the Margaret River wine region at 25-40m above sea level.
 (Vasse Felix’s Home Vineyard in Wilyabrup is 80-110m above sea level by contrast.)
 The earth is sandy loam with a deep top soil over rare quartz breccia deposits.